e-bertrand/RepData_PeerAssessment1/PA1_template.md

 }
 ```

+### New distribution, mean, and median of total steps / day

 Let's plot an histogram and estimate the mean and the median of steps per day in this new "filled" dataset